1 Samuel 3:1–21 . . . Bible Study Summary with Videos and Questions

 "Eli" (literally "God is High") realized that God's words to Samuel were very significant, thereby insisting that the lad tell him what God had said.
 A faithful prophet from the start, Samuel faithfully reported to Eli all that God had revealed to him (v.
 18).
 Ironically, Samuel's first message as a prophet was an announcement of his teacher's doom.
 (Note: This was the second time Eli had received a prophecy of his family's future [cf. 2:27–36].
 Thus he knew that the prediction would surely come to pass; so, in v.
 18, we see that he accepted God's will submissively.)

 God's announcement to Samuel of what he was about to do to him would certainly cause both ears of those who'd heard such news to tingle.
 That's no exaggeration.
-When Eli heard the news, he collapsed, resulting in his death (which is shown in v.
-18 on Week 5's summary page).
+When Eli heard the news, he collapsed, resulting in his death (which is shown in our v.
+18 summary).
 The message given to Samuel focused on Eli’s sin more than on the sins of his sons.
 More specifically, God indicated that he'd bring about judgment on Eli and his house because Eli knew well of his sons' sins but did nothing to restrain them.
 In contemporary terms, Eli was an “enabler.”
 He facilitated his sons’ sinful behavior rather than resisted and opposed it.

 Samuel’s Ministry (vv.
 19–21)

 19The Lord was with Samuel as he grew up, and he let none of Samuel’s words fall to the ground.
 20And all Israel from Dan to Beersheba recognized that Samuel was attested as a prophet of the Lord.
-21 The Lord continued to appear at Shiloh, and there he revealed himself to Samuel through his word.
+21 The Lord continued to appear at Shiloh, and there he revealed himself to Samuel through his word (1 Sam.
+3:19–21).

 The author next informs us that Samuel's encounter with God, and his resulting reception of God's Word, is the first of many.
 Verse 21 tells us specifically of at least a second appearance of God to Samuel at Shiloh; the inference is that others will follow.
 It was at this first appearance of God to Samuel that young Samuel not only seems to have begun to know the Lord but also to have become a prophet.
 Soon, Samuel will become a priest, then a judge; so keep up with these revealing hearty summaries.